 When it comes to feline urinary problems, including urethral obstruction, what you’re not seeing can truly lead to your cat’s death.
 Be sure to monitor your cat’s eliminations daily.
 Note changes in volume and frequency, the occurrence of straining or vocalizing, or the presence of blood.
 If you are noticing any persistent changes, bring them to your veterinarian for evaluation.
 Earlier diagnosis and care will not only decrease your cat’s pain and suffering, but it will often save you money (in the long run) too.

-Also (and I promise this will be the last reminder)… if you’ve ever had any experience with feline urethral obstruction, I’d love to get your feedback on the experience.
-I created an online survey which takes only a few minutes to complete.
-I’ll post results for all to see.
-Again, thank you in advance for your time and for helping me help others.
+Again, if you’ve ever had any experience with feline urethral obstruction, we would really appreciate your feedback on the experience.
+We have created an online survey that takes only a few minutes to complete.